 You are here

 The Program in Ancient Philosophy is administered jointly by the Departments of Philosophy and Classics, and members of the two departments cooperate in teaching and supervision.
 The program aims at training productive scholars and effective teachers of ancient philosophy who will also be competent and well-rounded classicists or philosophers.
 Students apply for admission to, and are accepted by, the Department of Philosophy or Classics, depending on their major interests and previous qualifications.
 The program is designed differently for students in the two departments but encourages those enrolled in one department to strengthen their preparation by relevant work in the other.

-Faculty members offering instruction in ancient philosophy are Tad Brennan (philosophy), Gail Fine (philosophy), Scott MacDonald (philosophy), Charles Brittain (classics) and Terence Irwin, professor emeritus (in residence every other fall semester.)
-Inquiries about the program should be sent to Professors Brennan, Brittain or Fine.
+Faculty members offering instruction in ancient philosophy are Tad Brennan (classics and philosophy), Rachana Kamtekar (classics and philosophy), Scott MacDonald (philosophy), Charles Brittain (classics and philosophy) and Terence Irwin, professor emeritus, and Gail Fine, professor emerita (in residence every other semester in the fall).
+Inquiries about the program should be sent to Professors Brennan or Brittain.

 Details of requirements for students joining the program via the philosophy department can be found here.
 Further information and details of the requirements for students joining the program via Classics can be found on the Classics Department website.